Budgeting and Managing Your Money

 Saving money at home

-• If you choose to live in private accommodation, shop around.
+- If you choose to live in private accommodation, shop around.
+Look beyond Salford, consider the extra travel costs in your budget and whether it is worth it.
 Check what is included in your rent and remember that you may have to pay extra for internet and bills.

-• You may want to consider living with reliable friends.
-You will save when you split the bills too.
+- You may want to consider living with reliable friends.
+You will save when you're splitting the bills too.
+When setting up bill payments, consider putting all of your housemates on the bill so you are not the only person liable if payments are missed.

 Other ways of saving money